-Today, we are extremely excited to announce that we've raised a $15 Million Series A financing from Insight Partners, with participation from Mariano Suarez-Battan, CEO and Co-Founder of Mural, and existing investors byFounders, LDV Capital, and av8 Ventures.
+Back in August 2021, we raised $15 Million in Series A financing from Insight Partners, with participation from Mariano Suarez-Battan, CEO and Co-Founder of Mural, and existing investors byFounders, LDV Capital, and av8 Ventures.

 “We at Insight are excited about Uizard’s vision of enabling a new wave of citizen designers by harnessing the power of AI in their intuitive and powerful app-building design platform.”
 Nikhil Sachdev, Managing Director at Insight Partners

 This round of financing set us on our path to the democratization of design to empower non-designers around the globe to bring thier ideas to life like never before - you can read the original, official PR announcement here.

 So, how did we get to where we are now and where are we going next?
 Let's take a look...